Skip to main content

 • 05

-Mountain-Rated Materials Standing seam metal roof, Andersen V400 windows, composite decking, and stone veneer all specified for freeze-thaw and UV exposure at elevation.
+Mountain-Rated Materials Standing seam metal roofing, Andersen 400 Series windows, composite decking, and stone veneer were selected for mountain durability and long-term performance.

 Materials & Finishes